 Ajit had been very rough in bed for some time now.
 But that night his behaviour bordered on the inhuman.
 Finally, when she could put up with it no longer, she ran out of the bedroom.
 Ajit chased her furiously.
 She ran, and her steps automatically led her towards the backyard.
 He chased her like a mad man.
 She opened the door to the backyard, and she could see the dim light coming out of the gaping hole where she had prised away the slab.
 She rushed to the spot and clambered down the staircase in the hole, not realising she would get trapped that way.

-But Ajit saw her, and he came up to the hole and came rushing down the staircase.
+But Ajit saw her, and he came up to the hole and rushed down the staircase.
 Suddenly Ajit stopped in his tracks.
-He was staring at the sculpture of the Black Rose.
+He was staring at the sculpture of the Black Rose his face screwed up and looking horribly malignant.
 Rita looked at his face sharply and all of a sudden, she intuitively realised what she had to do.
 Ajit was slowly advancing towards the sculpture of the Black Rose looking at it like a man who was mesmerised.
 Rita ran towards the sculpture of the Black Rose and with both hands she lifted it and smashed it on the floor.
 It splintered into pieces with a loud noise which reverberated all around the room.

 Ajit stopped in his tracks and suddenly burst into tears.
 He sagged down slowly to the floor.
 Rita walked up to him and took the sobbing Ajit in her arms.
 After some time, she led him back to the bedroom.
 As they made their way to the house Ajit said, “I do not know what possessed me all these days, Rita.
 Will you ever forgive me for what I have put you through?
 I love you.
 How could I ever be so cruel to you!
 Oh my God!
 I feel like a curse has been lifted off me.”